joslinian/SU_CS_Website/README.md

 * **Study Abroad**:
 	- Deadlines (yearly or as changed)
 	- Pictures (every 1-2 years)
-	-Popular Programs (as needed or changed)
+	- Popular Programs (as needed or changed)

 ### 5) Activities and News
 * Landing